Tn Nursery Reviews- What You Need to Know About Making Fertilizer and Compost at Home

 Kitchen scraps like eggshells, fruit/vegetable peels, and coffee grounds are great for compost.
 However, you must avoid putting things like bones or dairy products in your compost pile.
 Doing this not only attracts pests but can also make your compost oily and nearly unusable.
 You can also use yard waste like grass clippings and green leaves in your compost.
 Before you put these elements in your compost pile, check to ensure they are free from disease.

 Tn Nursery Reviews- Brown Materials Add Carbon To Your Compost

 Creating a helpful compost/fertilizer at home will require using several different materials.
 As previously mentioned, green materials are known for the nitrogen they add to compost.
 Ti increases the carbon in your compost/fertilizer, so adding brown materials is necessary.

 These materials should include things like dry yard waste and leftover wood waste.
 The yard waste can be small twigs, dry leaves, and pine straw.
 If you are using pine straw, make sure you only put a small amount in the mix due to the high acidity of this material.
 You also need to be sparing with the wood waste you put into your compost pile.
 These wooden elements are incredibly high in carbon.

 The Benefits of Regularly Fertilizing Your Plants

 Creating organic compost/fertilizer is time-consuming, but it is definitely worth the effort.
 Using organic compost allows you to add essential elements to your soil that help plants to stay healthy.
-Soil that is enriched with organic fertilizer/compost is usually less prone to pest infestations.
+Soil enriched with organic fertilizer/compost is less prone to pest infestations.
 Reusing food scraps is also a great way to reduce your carbon footprint.